-A special guest, Chris Shoenleb, tells his story about his terminal diagnosis of Lou Gehrig’s disease and then, his miraculous healing.
+A special guest, Chris Schoenleb, tells his story about his terminal diagnosis of Lou Gehrig’s disease and then, his miraculous healing.
 Come with us on this miraculous journey in this week’s podcast.

 Note: Below is a transcription of this Walking Our Talk podcast.
 Please excuse any grammatical or punctuation flaws, as the transcription is a written version of our fluid conversation.